eye-division/jennyblyth/_gallery/michael-buck.md

   farmer.&nbsp; The two are inextricably linked with one discipline feeding the other.&nbsp; With mornings spent in the studio, and afternoons on the land, he is creater of cob houses from earth, clay and wood; hazel coppice and fencing;
   raising geese and cattle.
-Michael Buck’sart is in the living.&nbsp; It is both authentic and organic in spirit and essence, so that each day, he is at one with the elements and the rhythms of the earth - ***A Life Lived in the Landscape.***

   This collection of paintings provides an insight into his world:
-  &nbsp;thunderous gun metal sky over sunlight grasses whilst scything the hay on The Green; trees bare in winter against a muddy sky towards Wytham; the changing contours of the land and the quiet of horses on Port Meadow, their tails skirting around their legs in the wind.
+  &nbsp;thunderous gun metal sky over sunlight grasses whilst scything hay on The Green; trees bare in winter against a muddy sky towards Wytham; the changing contours of the land and the quiet of horses on Port Meadow, their tails skirting around their legs in the wind.

-  Larger work celebrates the aerobatics of a cloud of crows, black above quilted Spring fields and hedgerows in greens, soft in the morning mist.&nbsp; Small works are painterly and fluent, vignettes of older times observed and captured ‘*en plein air’.* Michael Buck makes a stand for a return to synchronicity, a life truly lived in the landscape, at one with the natural world.
+  Larger work delights in the aerobatics of a cloud of crows, black above quilted Spring fields and hedgerows in a spectrum of greens, soft in the morning mist.&nbsp; Small works are painterly and fluent, vignettes of older times observed and captured ‘*en plein air’.*&nbsp;

-  Michael Buck trained in Fine Art at The Ruskin School of Art, Oxford (1975-78).&nbsp; He is a painter of many years, but also an ecologist, and *‘green’* is at the heart of the matter for him as both artist and farmer.&nbsp; The two are inextricably linked with one discipline feeding the other.&nbsp; With mornings spent in the studio, and afternoons on the land, he is creater of cob houses from earth, clay and wood; hazel coppice and fencing;
-  raising geese and cattle.
-Michael Buck’sart is in the living.&nbsp; It is both authentic and organic in spirit and essence, so that each day, he is at one with the elements and the rhythms of the earth - ***A Life Lived in the Landscape.***
+  Michael Buck’s&nbsp; art is in the living.&nbsp; It is both authentic and organic in spirit and essence, so that each day, he is at one with the elements and the rhythms of the earth.&nbsp; Buck makes a stand for a return to synchronicity, a life truly lived in the landscape, at one with the natural world.

-  This collection of paintings provides an insight into his world:
-  &nbsp;thunderous gun metal sky over sunlight grasses whilst scything the hay on The Green; trees bare in winter against a muddy sky towards Wytham; the changing contours of the land and the quiet of horses on Port Meadow, their tails skirting around their legs in the wind.

-  Larger work celebrates the aerobatics of a cloud of crows, black above quilted Spring fields and hedgerows in greens, soft in the morning mist.&nbsp; Small works are painterly and fluent, vignettes of older times observed and captured ‘*en plein air’.* Michael Buck makes a stand for a return to synchronicity, a life truly lived in the landscape, at one with the natural world.&nbsp;

-  Text Jenny Blyth 2022
+  *Text&nbsp; : Jenny Blyth 2022*

   ###### &nbsp;